-Energy Conservation, Green Building, & Climate Change.
-The state should maintain an overall state energy plan that includes provisions for conventional and renewable energy; support for research and development into energy efficiency, conservation, and renewable energy technologies; alternative fuels and advanced vehicle technologies; energy infrastructure; and increasing resilience relative to energy emergencies.
+7 Energy Conservation, Green Building, & Climate Change.
+The state should maintain an 8 overall state energy plan that includes provisions for conventional and renewable energy; support

+9 for research and development into energy efficiency, conservation, and renewable energy

+10 technologies; alternative fuels and advanced vehicle technologies; energy infrastructure; and

+- 11 increasing resilience relative to energy emergencies. - 12

-VML acknowledges passage of the Grid Transformation and Security Act of 2018 and its emphases on grid modernization, solar and wind energy, energy efficiency and conservation, weatherization programs and consumer protections.
-VML further notes that the State Corporation Commission (SCC) and utilities will develop stakeholder groups regarding the Act's mandate that utilities invest approximately \$1 billion in energy efficiency by 2028, and VML encourages the SCC and utilities to include local government representatives in those stakeholder groups.
+13 VML acknowledges passage of the Grid Transformation and Security Act of 2018 and its

+- emphases on grid modernization, solar and wind energy, energy efficiency and conservation,weatherization programs and consumer protections. - 16

-VML also acknowledges the Virginia Clean Economy Act of 2020 and its emphases on retiring carbon-emitting electric generation facilities and dramatically increasing renewable energy sources so that Virginia's electric grid is carbon-free by 2050.
-The Act also expands energy-efficiency programs, increases SCC oversight of ratemaking and ratepayer protections, and moves Virginia to join the Regional Greenhouse Gas Initiative (RGGI).
+17 VML also acknowledges the Virginia Clean Economy Act of 2020 and its emphases on retiring

+18 carbon-emitting electric generation facilities and dramatically increasing renewable energy

+19 sources so that Virginia's electric grid is carbon-free by 2050.
+The Act also expands energy-

+20 efficiency programs, increases SCC oversight of ratemaking and ratepayer protections, and moves efficiency projects, especially to low-income residents, and flood-control projects.
+RGGI funds for flood-control projects have been appropriated via the Community Flood Preparedness Fund

+- 21 Virginia to join the Regional Greenhouse Gas Initiative (RGGI). - 22

+23 RGGI has provided hundreds of millions of dollars since the VCEA's passage for energy

+26 (CFPF).
+VML continues to support a viable RGGI program.
+Should Virginia cease participating in

+27 RGGI, then the General Assembly should replace the lost RGGI funds for energy efficiency and

+- 28 CFPF-funded flood-control projects from other sources. - 29 audits.
+VML also supports state tax incentives for (1) energy efficiency; and (2) homeowners using renewable energy, including solar, geothermal, wind and others.